jfwberg/lightweight-data-cloud-util/README.md

 // Note: This works based on the name of the Data Cloud Named Credential, not a configuration record Map<String,Object> dgMetadata = utl.Dc.getDetailedDataGraphMetadata(String namedCredentialName, String dataGraphName)

-// Method that queries the Data Graph and returns the JSON Blob based on the data graph name and a record Id
+// Method that queries the Data Graph and returns the JSON Blob from the Data Graph API response based on the data graph name and a record Id
 // The record Id needs to be bassed of the primary key field String dgJsonBlob = utl.Dc.getDataGraphJsonBlob(String namedCredentialName, String dataGraphName, String dataGraphRecordId)

+// // Method that queries the Data Graph and returns the RAW JSON Response based on the data graph name and a record Id String utl.Dc.getDataGraph(String namedCredentialName, String dataGraphName, String dataGraphRecordId)
 ```